treyhuffine/graphql-react-typescript-spacex/README.md

 - Create React App with the TypeScript setting to bootstrap the App
 - Implement React Apollo using React Hooks to make GraphQL queries
 - Automatically generate TypeScript types for our queries and components based off the GraphQL schema

+_Note:_ Upgrading graphql-codegen makes a big change to the way typescript files are generated.
+If you run into an error regarding ordering of imports in ./generated/graphql.tsx, the command `npm run codegen` should fix it.